dezordi/Virseqimprover/README.md

 ## Input

-A viral scaffold/contig and the read sample from which the input scaffold is assembled.
+A viral scaffold/contig (.fasta) and the read sample (.fastq) from which the input scaffold is assembled.

 The reads can be paired-end reads or single-end reads.
-For paired-end reads, two separate read files (.fastq) are needed.
+For paired-end reads, two separate read files are needed.

+## Usage

+## Output